Dhruv-26/StudyNotion_EdTech_Platform/README.md

 - **Course Management Pages**: These pages will allow the instructor to create, update, and delete courses, as well as manage the course content and pricing.
 - **View and Edit Profile Details**: These pages will allow the instructor to view and edit their account details.

-#### For Admin (Future Scope):

-- **Dashboard**: This page will have an overview of the platform's courses, instructors, and students.
-- **Insights**: This page will have detailed insights into the platform's metrics, including the number of registered users, courses, and revenue.
-- **Instructor Management**: This page will allow the admin to manage the platform's instructors, including their account details, courses, and ratings.
-- **Other Relevant Pages**: The admin will also have access to other relevant pages, such as user management and course management pages.

 ### Back-end

 The back end of StudyNotion provides a range of features and functionalities, including: